Signs of Premature Menopause: What to Track Before 40

 Timeline documentation

-Note when symptoms started—this helps healthcare providers assess the pattern.
+Note when symptoms started—this helps physicians assess the pattern.

 Seek evaluation if you're under 40 and: